Top 7 Threat Intelligence Platforms & Software in 2025

 eSecurity Planet content and product recommendations are editorially independent.
 We may make money when you click on links to our partners.
 Learn More.

 Threat intelligence platforms (TIPs) process external threat feeds and internal log files to create a prioritized and contextualized feed of alerts for a security team.
 TIPs also enhance other business security tools with consolidated and improved threat feeds.
-To help you select the right platform for your business, I analyzed industry-leading threat intelligence products and their capabilities, pricing availability, and important features.
+To help you select the right platform for your business, I analyzed industry-leading threat intelligence products and their capabilities, pricing, and important features.

 Here are the top seven threat intelligence platforms for businesses: